lookasc/jsend-api/README.md

 # About

-This package provides convenient way to shape, use and maintain JSON API from a single file.
+This package provides convenient way to shape, use and maintain JSON API responses from a single file.
 It's created for Express.js and implements JSend specification.

 # Usage